The JOYS of Parenting a Disabled Child

 There is the joy of contagious belly laughs and shared silliness.

-Joy, I find, is experienced by noticing and savoring the smallest things, right here, right now.
+The joy in parenting a disabled child, I find, is experienced by noticing and savoring the smallest things, right here, right now.

 The life I imagined was filled with joy.
 The one I have is too.